sqlitecloud/docs/src/pages/docs/commands/list-commands.md

 ## Description

 The LIST COMMANDS command returns a list of all supported built-in commands.
-It also returns information about how many times each command was executed on the average execution time.
+It also returns information about how often each command was executed on the average execution time.
 The DETAILS flag adds a privileges column to the result.

 ## Return